Aceinna/docs_openrtk/apps/imu.rst

-IMU APP
+IMU App
 =======

-The APP name, IMU, stands for Inertial Measurement Unit, and the name is indicative of the basic inertial measurement unit functionality provided by this APP.
-The IMU APP signal processing chain consists of high-speed sampling of the 9-DOF sensor cluster (accelerometers, rate sensors, and magnetometers), programmable low-pass filters, and the execution of built-in calibration models.
+The App name, IMU, stands for Inertial Measurement Unit, and the name is indicative of the basic inertial measurement unit functionality provided by this APP.
+The IMU App signal processing chain consists of high-speed sampling of the 9-DOF sensor cluster (accelerometers, rate sensors, and magnetometers), programmable low-pass filters, and the execution of built-in calibration models.